Adobe-Marketing-Cloud/aep-sdks-documentation/release-notes/README.md

 * Added tvOS support.
 * Fixed a few race conditions in the EventHub and MobileCore.
-* Retrieve last set configuration shared state to speed up Identity boot and forceSync on subsequent launch.
+* Made changes in AEPIdentity to speed up boot.

 ## June 10, 2022